Oracle Contribution

 - Open a pull request with the captured data.

 Each contribution should include platform, Excel build, locale, and profile identity.
-This keeps failures explainable later — when a fixture starts disagreeing with Formulon two years from now, the metadata tells the maintainer which Excel build to re-capture against.
+This keeps failures explainable later — when a golden starts disagreeing with Formulon two years from now, the metadata tells the maintainer which Excel build to re-capture against.

 Targets